2003 and 2004

 it's a huge success."[1]

-news as how his family reacted to his clothing style in the
+had reacted to his clothing style in the 1980s, and whether or not he was gay

 "I think my father probably disowned me more than my mother.
 But it was the